 This is like trying to play darts while blindfolded – throw enough darts at the board and you are bound to hit it some of the time and if you area really lucky you will hit the bulls eye once in a while.

-If this is what you are doing with your direct marketing campaigns, STOP NOW!
+If this is what you are doing with your leafleting campaigns, STOP NOW!

-Firstly you have to paint a very clear picture of your ideal customer.
+Firstly you have to have a very clear picture of what your ideal customer ‘looks like’.
 There are many variables, some of which may include age, sex, income, job, lifestyle, qualifications, etc. For example, if you are selling double glazing then it is unlikely that people who do not own their home will be interested in your products.
 This sounds obvious right?
-Perhaps but you would be surprised how many people do exactly that.
+Perhaps but you would be surprised how many companies will distribute their leaflets to entire postal districts irrespective of what type of residences are in that area.

-Finally, ensure that your materials sells on the benefits to the customer and not the features.
+Finally, ensure that your leaflet sells on the benefits to the customer and not the features.
 Again, I hear you say that’s obvious but I guarantee that the vast majority of the marketing material that you will see or hear, irrespective of the media, will sell mostly on features and not the benefits the product or service mean to the end user.
-For further information, read our article on leaflet design.

 VAT Registration No: 971 0992 00